 Many companies use recruitment agencies to source new talent from a wider network and streamline the hiring process.

 However, it is crucial to choose the right type of consultant for your business’ needs.
 Each has its advantages, and both types of recruitment agencies offer broadly similar services — sourcing suitable candidates, overseeing interviews and onboarding and enabling seamless communication throughout the hiring process.
-The main difference is in the quality and quantity of candidates each will put forward for a role…
+But the main difference between these two recruitment approaches lies in the quality (and quantity) of candidates that will be put forward for a role…

 What could possibly go wrong?